aws-samples/serverless-patterns/iot-lambda-pub-receiver-cdk/README.md

 ## Architecture diagram
 ![Architecture diagram](./doc/architecture-diagram.png)

+This CDK stack creates an AWS IoT Core setup with a publisher-receiver pattern using Lambda functions.
+Here's a breakdown of the main components:

+1. An IoT MQTT topic named "my/mqtt/topic"

+1. Publisher Lambda Function, written in Python and using ARM64 architecture, has permissions to publish messages to the specified MQTT topic (1).
+Its environment variables include the MQTT topic region and name.

+1. Receiver Lambda Function, also in Python and using ARM64 architecture, has permissions to receive messages from the MQTT topic.

+1. IoT Topic Rule, named "ProcessIoTMessages, uses SQL version 2016-03-23 to select all messages from the MQTT topic.
+It triggers the receiver Lambda function when messages arrive and it includes error logging to CloudWatch Logs.

 ## Deployment Instructions

 1. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository: